Kevin McKenna (Irish republican): Tenure as Chief of Staff

 In September 1983, Beano Lean, the adjutant of the Belfast Brigade, became the latest in a string of informers against the IRA.
 Although Lean later withdrew his statement, it did cause the then chief of staff Ivor Bell to be briefly imprisoned.
 Under the rules of The Green Book, Bell automatically lost his rank and was replaced by McKenna, who at the time was seen as a strong supporter of Gerry Adams.

 Tension with East Tyrone ASU

 From early in McKenna's tenure as CoS, there were growing tensions between the Army Council and more militant East Tyrone Brigade.
 There had been underlying tension between McKenna and Pádraig McKearney since the 1983 Maze escape and this was exacerbated when McKenna turned down a plan by McKearney and Jim Lynagh to form flying columns.
 His credibility was undermined after the 1994 ceasefire and was subsequently replaced by Thomas "Slab" Murphy.

-In 1970, he went to Northern Ireland and was attached to the South Fermanagh Battalion of the IRA and later became officer commanding of the IRA in the Fermanagh/Monaghan/Armagh area.
-In 1973, he was promoted to the IRA General Headquarters Staff (GHQ) and after the arrest of Séamus Twomey later that year, he was appointed chief of staff.
-He remained in this position until his own arrest and imprisonment in Portlaoise jail in 1974.
-After his release, he resumed his work with the IRA GHQ and, after a year, he was sent on a mission to the US, where he was arrested and detained for one year.
-He subsequently undertook a number of missions in various parts of the world on behalf of the IRA.